Average Weather at Cairns Army Airfield (Fort Rucker) Alabama, United States

 At Cairns Army Airfield (Fort Rucker), the summers are long, hot, and oppressive; the winters are short and cold; and it is wet and partly cloudy year round.
 Over the course of the year, the temperature typically varies from 41°F to 91°F and is rarely below 27°F or above 97°F.

-The cool season lasts for 2.9 months, from November 30 to February 24, with an average daily high temperature below 67°F. The coldest day of the year is January 17, with an average low of 41°F and high of 60°F.
+The cool season lasts for 2.8 months, from December 1 to February 24, with an average daily high temperature below 66°F. The coldest day of the year is January 17, with an average low of 41°F and high of 60°F.

 Average High and Low Temperature